ttsiodras/DeadFunctionsDetector/README.md

-Something that many people - including me - consider initially as an easy solution to this problem, is to scan the disassembled binary to find all calls; and collect in a list all called symbols.
+Something that many people - including me - consider initially as an easy solution to this problem, is to scan the disassembled binary to find all `call`s; and collect in a list all called symbols.

-Voila!
+"Voila"!

 Sadly, that will only partly work.
 There's a lot of code that uses function pointers; e.g. implementing state machines via 2D arrays